What Is GRI?

 If you have an open quote request on Fleet, lock in that price by accepting your provider's quote.

-If you have a shipment moving in October, lock in a lower price from our forwarders by opening a new quote request.
+If you have a shipment moving in October, search for a (lower price) on the Fleet platform by opening a new quote request.

-Using the Fleet marketplace will let you see how different forwarders are responding to these projected increases.
+Using Fleet will let you see different how prices can be different across lanes or routes following these projected increases.